gabrielleuzinger/Algerian-Forest-Fires/Report/Algerian Forest Fires Dataset Data Set.md

 In this section, we are interested in tuning and comparing different parameter settings to further improve the performance for making predictions on unseen data.
 "This process is called model selection, with the name referring to a given classification problem for which we want to select the optimal values of tuning parameters (also called hyperparameters)" (RASCHKA; MIRJALILI, 2019).

-**We verifiy that the best parameters for the LogR model are C=100,penalty='l2',solver='lbfgs'.
-For the CART model, the best parameters are max_features='log2', and n_estimators=10.
+**We verifiy that the best parameters for the LogR model are 'C': 1.0, 'penalty': 'l2', 'solver': 'newton-cg'.
+For the CART model, the best parameters are 'max_features': 'log2', 'n_estimators': 100.
 Besides, we verify that the CART model is better than the LR model**.

 ```python